Welcome to the Columbia University supplemental essay prompts for the 2020-2021 application cycle! Here’s everything you need to know.

 Ultimately this question is less about your major and more about you.
 This is your chance to write about your experiences and how they relate directly to what you want to study.
 It’s a good chance for you to describe your accomplishments.
 Remember to be matter-of-fact and avoid hyperbole.
 Quantify your accomplishments when you can.

-If you are applying to The Fu Foundation School of Engineering and Applied Science, please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the field or fields of study that you noted in the Member Questions section.
+For applicants to Columbia Engineering, please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the areas of study that you previously noted in your application.

 See above.
 Tell us how your experiences and accomplishments relate to what you want to study.
 Give us your personal reasons, and show us that you’re different from everyone else in your position.